 Transportation

-We need to get to work to make that money so we can pay those bills.
+We need to work to make that money to pay those bills.
 That makes transportation pretty important.

 - Car payment